Majorana Zero Modes and Bulk-Boundary Correspondence at Quantum Criticality: Appendix

-which are two zeros of the function $f(z)$ (eq.\ref{sol}).
-Topological invariant ($w$) can be calculated using number of zeros of $f(z)$ inside the unit circle (since this model Hamiltonian does not have any poles).\@ Zeros inside, on and outside the unit circle corresponds to topological phase, transition phase and non-topological phase.
-In the upper panel of Fig.\ref{unit000}, the zero modes at criticality is presented from the analysis of eq.\ref{so} and eq.\ref{sol}.\@ Fig.\ref{unit000} consists of three figures.\@ The left, middle and right figures present zeros lying inside and outside the unit circle which is corresponds to $w=1$ and $0$ critical phases respectively.
-In the upper panel of the Fig.\ref{unit000}, left and right plot shows no zeros are inside the unit circle which corresponds to the absence of MZMs resulting in $w=0$ characterization at the criticality $\lambda_2 = \mu - \lambda_1$ and $\lambda_2=-\mu$.\@ In the middle plot we find an interesting result for the critical line $\lambda_2 = \mu+\lambda_1$ where one of the zeros lie inside the unit circle while the other lie on the unit circle which corresponds to the MZM present at the criticality.
+These are two zeros of the function $f(z)$ (Eq.\ref{s}).
+Topological invariant ($w$) can be calculated using number of zeros of $f(z)$ inside the unit circle (since this model Hamiltonian does not have any poles).
+Zeros inside, on and outside the unit circle corresponds to topological, transition and non-topological phases respectively.